-ORC-2 Placer Order Number (EI), not supported (Analyzer Manager), conditional (Analyzer).
+ORC-2 Placer Order Number (EI), not supported (Analyzer Manager), mandatory (Analyzer 3155 with ORL^O34).

 The field is used by the Analyzer to uniquely identify an AWOS when used as part of an ORL^O34 response to the Analyzer Manager.